geoffrey4444/spectreXcode/README.md

 2. Update the RunTests path.

-You only need to do this step once.
+You only need to do this step once, and then only if you want to use the Xcode debugger.

-To debug code, you need to tell Xcode where RunTests/ is.
+To debug code, you need to tell Xcode where bin/RunTests is.
 It turns out it's in a directory that's named uniquely to your system.

-To figure out the directory, build the configure-spectre target or (after configuring) the make-spectre target.
+To figure out the directory, build the configure-spectre target and after configuring the make-spectre target.
 Click the "Report" navigator, click the most recent build, and show the log (click the lines to the right of "running custom...")

-Or, just figure out which directory with a name like ~/Library/Developer/Xcode/DerivedData/spectre-*/build/Products.
+Or, just figure out which directory with a name like
+<code>~/Library/Developer/Xcode/DerivedData/spectre-*/build/Products</code>.
 It's the one most recently modified, if you just built spectre.
 Look in the bin/ directory in there to find the correct RunTests.

-Then select the "make-spectre" target and choose Product->Scheme->Edit Scheme...
+Then select the "make-spectre" target and choose Product->Scheme->Edit Scheme... from the menui bar.
 Under Info, choose "Other..." under executable.
 Select your RunTests executable.

 3. Update the index (optional)